ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhook-posting.md

 ## What is an "Incoming Webhook?"

-An Incoming Webhook, historically known as a "Glip Webhook URL," is a mechanism designed to enable third-parties to post messages into a specific chat.
+An Incoming Webhook is a mechanism designed to enable third-parties to post messages into a specific chat.
 Using an Incoming Webhook for example, one can direct a service like Asana, Jira, or Pagerduty to post an event/webhook emitted by that service to an Incoming Webhook's URL.
 Then for [supported service providers](../webhook-service-providers/), RingCentral will convert the event payload it receives into a message, and post it to the corresponding team.

 ## How to post a message via an Incoming Webhook